codingforeveryone/READMEs/contribution-workflow.md

 ## Introduction

 This document outlines the workflow and steps to go through when proposing new changes to the READMEs repository.
 The workflow should be followed when making changes to improve current READMEs as well as when adding new READMEs.
-At first sight the process might seem complicated, but it is a great exercise to practice contribution to future programming projects and ensures that all added changes are checked.
+At first sight the process might seem complicated, but it is a great exercise to practise contributing to future programming projects and ensures that all added changes are checked.

 If you have any questions or are stuck somewhere please don't hesitate to ask in the README Gitter channel: [![Join the chat at https://gitter.im/codingforeveryone/READMEs](https://badges.gitter.im/codingforeveryone/READMEs.svg)](https://gitter.im/codingforeveryone/READMEs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)